Anne Maria Clarke - Tales of Wonder - Ancient Wisdom from Myth, Legend & Fairy tale

 Now those who made their way to the Temple of Asclepius at Euripedes were often those whom local physicians had failed to assist.
 The process began with three days of ritual fasting and prayers, often offered to Memory, mother of the muses, for the source of all disease was held to be of a spiritual nature - a seperation from God - a dis-membering or forgetfulness that needed to be made good, needed to be re-membered in order for health to return.

-After these preparations the person would be led to an enclosed chamber containing only the flat stone clince mentioned above.
 The hope was that Asclepius himself would visit them in their dreams, elucidating the underlying causes of their malaise and offerring ways forward back to health – but always – and this feels so significant and worthy of mention – that any healing – physical or otherwise that followed as a result of these ' visitations' was not intended to prolong life indefinitely - but merely to provide additional time for the afflicted to deepen their spiritual practice.

 When subjects awoke – they were encouraged to share their dreams with the priest or priestess of the temple – who were called the therapuetes - meaning those who attended the gods - and this telling – simple as it may seem - together with being empathically heard - was then and has remained at the very core of the psychotherapeutic modality.